ShaquilleTL/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13.Change group - script that changes the group owner to school for the file hello

-100-change_owner_and_group - script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+14.Owner and groupd - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

-101-Symbolic_link - script that changes the owner and the group owner of _hello to vincent and staff respectively.
+15.Symbolic links - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+    *The file _hello is in the working directory
+    *The file _hello is a symbolic link

+16.if only - Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+   *The file hello will be in the working directory

+17.Star Wars - Write a script that will play the StarWars IV episode in the terminal.